TheMathematico/TheMathematico/README.md

   My code isn't that advanced, it's mostly simple math programs aswell as a bit of other stuff!

+  You can find all of my programs and code in different branches.
+  You're currently in the main branch, i recommend checking out my mathprogram branch!

   I hope my code helps you as much as it can.